github/developer.github.com/content/changes/2015-06-24-improved-organization-permissions-apis.md

 ### Filtering organization members by role

-The organization [Members list][org-members-list] and [Public members list][org-public-members-list] APIs now accept a `role` parameter, so that you can request to see only the owners (or non-owners) of your organization.
+The organization [Members list][org-members-list] API now accepts a `role` parameter, so that you can request to see only the owners (or non-owners) of your organization.

 ### Repository collaborators